 The NIH Laser Safety Program is modeled after the American National Standards Institute (ANSI) standard Z136.1-2014 and incorporates other best practices for the safe use of lasers in research, development, testing, and health care environments.
 The program focuses on the following areas:

-Laser labs that use class 3b and/or class 4 lasers must post specific information using appropriate Laser Safety Signage.
+Laser labs that use Class 3b and/or Class 4 lasers must post specific information using appropriate Laser Safety Signage.
 The templates below are designed for NIH personnel to modify the information appropriately and print for posting on their laser lab.

-For questions or obtaining access to the database, please contact ORS, DOHS at (301) 496-3353.
+For questions or to obtain access to the database, please contact DOHS at (301) 496-3353.

 back to the top